astriaorg/astria/argocd/README.md

         argocd appset create -f <APPSET_YAML> --upsert

-    Note: The `--upsert` flag will update the app or appset if it already exists, otherwise it will create a new one.
+    Note: The `--upsert` flag will update the app or appset if it already exists (otherwise it will create a new one).

 4. To delete an app or appset, use the following commands: